Types of cancer on the rise

 - New cases in 2000: 23.7 per 100,000 people

 Also known as endometrial cancer, corpus and uterus cancer is typically diagnosed after the symptom of abnormal vaginal bleeding, which occurs in 90% of patients.
-This cancer typically affects people who are postmenopausal, although 5% of cases occur in people under 40 years of age.
+This cancer typically affects people who are postmenopausal, although 5% of cases occur in people under the age of 40.

 - New cases in 2000: 11.1 per 100,000 people